nhsx/antibody-web/README.md

 **Reviewer app**

 - Login as a `reviewer`
+  - If this is your first time logging in, set a password that conforms to the password policy (for example `Password1!`)
 - See the image you submitted from the test taking app
 - Submit a review of the image
   - **Note:** There is no confirmation message at the moment, to check this has worked check the `network` tab in your browser